Here is the best DFSORT example. Which tells how to use conditions logic and the usage of IFTHEN. It’s helpful for your quick reference.

 The IFTHEN WHEN=NONE clause identifies and operates on detail records (not ‘HDR’ or ‘TRL’ in positions 1-3); OVERLAY adds a ‘1’ in position 81 and does not affect the rest of the record.

 DFSORT extends the reformatted input records from 80 bytes to 83 bytes to accommodate the identifier byte added in position 81 and the sequence number added in positions 82-83.

 The sequence number will be 1 for the first header record, 2 for the second header record and 3 for the third header record.
 Likewise, the sequence number will be 1 for the first trailer record, 2 for the second trailer record and 3 for the third trailer record.
 Since the sequence number is not specified for the detail records, it will be blank.

-16 SORT statement.
+16 -SORT statement.
 FIELDS specifies an ascending 1-byte character control field at position 81 (the identifier byte added by INREC), and an ascending 5-byte character control field starting at position 8 (the key for the detail records).

-OUTFIL statement.
+17-19 – OUTFIL statement.
 REMOVECC removes the ANSI carriage control characters and ensures that the RECFM is FB rather than FBA.
 OMIT specifies that reformatted output records with ‘0’ or ‘9’ in position 81 (header or trailer records) and a sequence number in positions 82-83 greater than 1 (second and subsequent header or trailer records), are omitted.

 OUTREC keeps only positions 1-80 for the OUTFIL output records, thus removing the identifier byte and sequence number we added in positions 81-83 with the INREC statement (we do not want these temporary fields in the OUTFIL output records).